thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

 produce one or more source code files that `protoc` will then save to the correct output location.

-The `protoc-gen-swift` program relies heavily on the `SwiftProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.
+The `protoc-gen-language` program relies heavily on the `SwiftProtobuf` library to handle serializing and deserializing the protobuf-encoded data used to communicate with `protoc`.